 Improve the Comfort of Your Home Starting in Your Attic

 Ever popped your head into your attic in July and felt like you just opened the door to a blast furnace?
 You’re not alone.
-Whether you’re using it for storage or as an extra living space, your attic plays a big role in your home’s overall comfort and energy efficiency.
+Whether you’re using it for storage or if it’s just home to ducting, wiring, and a lot (or little bit) of insulation, your attic plays a big role in your home’s overall comfort and energy efficiency.

 At Presidential Exteriors, we know that homeowners want more than just a quick fix.
 You want real solutions that last, backed by expertise you can trust.
-That’s why we’re breaking down everything you need to know about hot attics—what causes them, why they’re a problem, and most importantly, how to cool them down.
+That’s why we’re breaking down everything you need to know about hot attics—what causes them, why they can be a problem, and most importantly, what you can do to keep yourself more comfortable, your energy bills lower, and to help your home last longer.

 Ideal Attic Temperatures: What’s Normal and What’s Too Hot?